Connecting Points: How Your Permit Expediter Helps You Avoid Single Points of Failure

 Streamliner: We’ll resubmit for you.
 Oh and I’ll send you an estimate for our services as the original estimate was for up to one resubmittal only.

-The implication of single points of failure are far reaching in time and money: the two things you never have enough on with a project.
-Like any revenue producing enterprise you want to avoid single-points of failure risks unless there is no way around them.
+The implication of single points of failure is far reaching in time and money: the two things you never have enough on with a project.
+Like any revenue-producing enterprise, you want to avoid single-points of failure risks unless there is no way around them.
 With respect to permit expediting we know of at least one firm that will help you minimize these risks.
-Contact Permit Advisors Inc today and we will provide a consultation for you.
+Contact Permit Advisors Inc. today and we will provide consultation for you.